-Alphonse’s gravesite is shown on the cover of Dying From Improvement, a riveting examination of aboriginal deaths in police custody in Canada.
-Professor Razack pored over testimony of coroners’ inquiries and identifies a disturbing theme: for a disproportionate number of Aboriginal men, arrest is fatal.
-Razack counted 116 Aboriginal deaths in custody in Saskatchewan between 1995 and 2013, including suicides, shootings, “head injuries”, fatal run-downs by police cars and hypothermia.
+Alphonse’s gravesite is shown on the cover of Dying From Improvement, a riveting examination of deaths in police custody in Canada.
+Professor Razack pored over testimony of coroners’ inquiries and identifies a disturbing them.
+For a disproportionate number of Indigenous men arrest is fatal.
+Razack counted 116 deaths in custody in Saskatchewan between 1995 and 2013 including suicides, shootings, “head injuries,” fatal run-downs by police cars and hypothermia.

 Police Sergeant Russell Sanderson, the officer who ordered that Paul be dragged away, was later suspended two days without pay: “Asked whether he agreed that his action with respect to Frank Paul was the biggest mistake of his career, Sanderson replied: ‘That’s a hard question.
 I don’t think I can really answer that question without a lot of deep thought and without going back over my career.
 There’s a lot of things I’ve done.’”

 Dying From Improvement: Inquests & Inquiries Into Indigenous Deaths In Custody, by Sherene H. Razack; University of Toronto Press; 328 pages; ISBN 9781-4426-28915; $23